Phil Heath lets

 won the first event and in subsequent years the trophy

-changed hands many times between Killyleagh Yacht
+changed hands between Killyleagh Yacht Club and Portaferry

-Club and Portaferry Sailing Club.
+Sailing Club.

 1986 - Jim Ferris,